kristian-lange-tw/JATOS_docs_v3/pages/Update-JATOS.md

 Auto-updating might not always be possible.
 JATOS versions will be flagged so that they are not available for auto-update.
 You'll have to do a [manual update](#Manual-Updates).

 #### Versions with newer Java required
-As of today, JATOS (v.3.3.4) uses Java 8.
+Since version 3.4.1 JATOS uses Java 11 - older versions use Java 8.
 Future versions will likely require newer Java versions.
 If you're updating from a JATOS version using Java 8 to (say) another version using Java 11, the auto-update process will automatically download JATOS bundled with the new Java, regardless of wich variant you are currently using.
 If you do not like the bundled Java and use your own version you can always remove the folder _jre_ later on after the update.

 ## Manual Updates